2E0PGS/blog/_posts/2020-02-09-email-privacy.md

 Autodiscover is only useful if the custom domain is the primary one on mailbox.org.

-DMARC I don't think adds any benefit unless you are good at data analytics.
+DMARC I don't think adds any benefit unless you are good at data analytics's.
 So ignore it.

 5, 6 ~~and 7~~ are only essential if you are sending emails from this domain or want to prevent someone spoofing you.
 For receive only it's not a concern.

 ### PTR

-~~Google/gmail doesn't seem to worry about PTR but it may help spam score.~~
+~~Google/Gmail doesn't seem to worry about PTR but it may help spam score.~~

 I had some mail being flagged by 365 spam filters.